ezrosent/allocators-rs/info/custom-vec.md

   unsafe fn alloc(&mut self, layout: Layout) -> Result<*mut u8, AllocErr>;
   unsafe fn dealloc(&mut self, ptr: *mut u8, layout: Layout);
   // alloc and dealloc are sufficient to implement this trait, but there are
-  // several other methods in the full trait.
+  // several other methods in the full trait that have default implementations.
 }
 ```